zekufo/macrokroma/replit.md

-✓ Enhanced security by hiding admin functionality from public interface ✓ Created intelligent UI that only displays content sections when articles exist ✓ Improved user experience with contextual messaging for empty states
+✓ Enhanced security by hiding admin functionality from public interface ✓ Created intelligent UI that only displays content sections when articles exist ✓ Improved user experience with contextual messaging for empty states ✓ Successfully deployed to Cloudflare Pages with Workers backend ✓ Cleaned footer by removing placeholder Privacy Policy and Terms links

 ## System Architecture